 The four most popular HVAC systems include: Split systems, ductless systems, hybrid systems, and package heating and air systems.
 Each HVAC system type has its own design use; the future of the HVAC industry, including the latest SEER2 requirements, continues to strive toward higher energy efficiency.
 The type of HVAC system you have will determine how the different parts work together to heat or cool the air in your home.

-A split system is a mechanical configuration of a forced air system and is the most popular type of HVAC unit in residential buildings.
+A split system is a forced air system and is the most popular type of HVAC unit in residential buildings.
 Split HVAC systems consist of two separate machines working together: one outside, the condenser unit, and one inside, the air handler.
 The HVAC unit that’s inside called the furnace or air handler.
 Typically, these are located in a basement, garage, attic, or a specially designed closet.
 The indoor unit contains an evaporator coil that removes heat and moisture from the air, while the outdoor unit contains a condenser coil that releases the heat outside your home.
 The HVAC unit that’s outside called a condenser.
 The outdoor unit is usually located in an area where noise is less of a concern; it has been known that putting the condenser unit in a shaded area helps with efficiency.

 Average cost: $3,800 to $7,500